rajx7722/react-blog-site/blog-site-react/README.md

 -now make Signup.jsx
 done
--now create authLayout : its a mechanism on how to protect pages or routes , we create a container
+-now create authLayout : its a mechanism on how to protect pages or routes , we create a container -RTE banaya , postForm bana rahe...
+-in post form see documentation from # "https://react-hook-form.com/get-started#IntegratingwithUIlibraries" -creating slugtransform in postform , 2 input fields , title and slug , watch title and give - wherever space in title -now reading about postform.jsx , its confusing, gpting it